RhetTbull/osxphotos/README.md

 #### `parent`
 Returns a [FolderInfo](#FolderInfo) object representing the albums parent folder or `None` if album is not a in a folder.

+### ImportInfo
+PhotosDB.import_info returns a list of ImportInfo objects.
+Each ImportInfo object represents an import session in the library.
+PhotoInfo.import_info returns a single ImportInfo object representing the import session for the photo (or `None` if no associated import session).

+**Note**: Photos 5+ only.
+Not implemented for Photos version <= 4.

+#### `uuid`
+Returns the universally unique identifier (uuid) of the import session.
+This is how Photos keeps track of individual objects within the database.

+#### <a name="albumphotos">`photos`</a>
+Returns a list of [PhotoInfo](#PhotoInfo) objects representing each photo contained in the album sorted in the same order as in Photos. (e.g. if photos were manually sorted in the Photos albums, photos returned by `photos` will be in same order as they appear in the Photos album)

+#### `creation_date`
+Returns the creation date as a timezone aware datetime.datetime object of the import session.

+#### `start_date`
+Returns the start date as a timezone aware datetime.datetime object for when the import session bega.

+#### `end_date`
+Returns the end date as a timezone aware datetime.datetime object for when the import session completed.

 ### FolderInfo
 PhotosDB.folder_info returns a list of FolderInfo objects representing the top level folders in the library.
 Each FolderInfo object represents a single folder in the Photos library.